-The sulphur baths were built later and reached its maximal dimension in the 13th century, when the people could choose from 65 different sulfur baths in Abanotubani.
+The sulfur baths were built later and reached their maximum dimension in the 13th century when people could choose from 65 different sulfur baths in Abanotubani.
 Today around eight baths are still in use.

-Bathing often was the most important part in Tbilisi's Bohemian life.
+Bathing often was the most important part of Tbilisi’s Bohemian life.
 The parties and the feasts in the garden usually ended in the baths of Abanotubani.

 Healing and relaxing baths